phyletica/ecoevolity/docs/installation.rst

     Want to try ecoevolity without installing it?
     :ref:`Try out our Docker image <docker_install>`.
-    If you run into troubles below building and installing |eco|, the Docker image provides an alternative.
+    If you run into trouble below building and installing |eco|, the Docker image provides an alternative.